 1) colleges looking for a back to school training for students,

 2) colleges looking for a return to work/working remotely training for faculty and campus staff,

 5) companies taking a hybrid approach because their business model requires in-person interactions with their customers (retail, healthcare, etc.).

 Many things went into making this a successful launch.
 First, product marketing has worked hard to standardize and streamline our asset development process.
 Without this work, we would not have been able to work so nimbly, or seamlessly pull additional members onto this project as needed.
-Centralized folders, standardized templates, and clear definition of roles allowed us to work quickly and nimbly, parallel processing asset creation alongside product development.
+Centralized folders, standardized templates, and a clear definition of roles allowed us to work quickly and nimbly, parallel processing asset creation alongside product development.

 Here is an example of a press announcement put out by a customer about the course: https://attheu.utah.edu/facultystaff/mandatory-student-safety-course/"

 Q: One thing I really struggle with is getting teams OUTSIDE of product marketing to stick to our processes.
 Do you have any advice/learning from how you’ve managed to get this alignment?

 A: "Outside of putting feedback loops in place, I think what has helped me is project management tools like Trello, JIRA, and my launch spreadsheets.

 My launch spreadsheets have: